karpatkey/defi-kit/README.md

      }
    }
    ```
 2. Run `yarn setup`.
 This will automatically fetch the ABI for the listed contracts.
-In case this fails, you will have to manually add the ABI json file add the respective location in sdk/eth-sdk/abis.
+In case this fails, you will have to manually add the ABI json file to the respective location in sdk/eth-sdk/abis.
 3. Use the typed allow kit that has been generated:

    ```typescript